 In this article, we’ll be looking at the rare but possible side effects you may encounter when using this treatment — as well as the rumours around Elleste Duet weight gain.

-Although Elleste Duet side effects are unusual, it is still worth researching what to expect — from the more common effects to the more serious.
+Although with Elleste Duet side effects are unusual, it is still worth researching what to expect — from the more common effects to the more serious.
 We’ll also cover how to cope with any potential reactions.

 Summary list of Elleste Duet side effects